Logo

 16.

-Irving Mills was one of the first to record black and white musicians together, using twelve white musicians and the Duke Ellington Orchestra on a 12-inch 78 rpm record featuring "St Louis Blues" on one side and a medley of songs called "Gems from Blackbirds of 1928" on the other side, Irving Mills himself singing with the Ellington Orchestra.
+Irving Mills was one of the first to record black and white musicians together, using twelve white musicians and the Duke Ellington Orchestra on a 12-inch 78 rpm record featuring the "St Louis Blues" on one side and a medley of songs called "Gems from Blackbirds of 1928" on the other, on which Irving Mills sang with the Ellington Orchestra.

 17.